 The bottom line is now in order for us to continue taking care of those unwanted warmfuzzy's we need your help.
-The Shelter is in dire need of some major repairs.
-The pipes broke during the previous winter.
-We need piping and fittings.
-We need a new kitchen faucet.
-We need lumber and plywood to replace sections of walls that have been ruined by water leaks.
-We need to seal the roof.
+The Shelter is in such bad shape that it can't be repaired.
+We have a another mobile home donated to us but we need help getting it here and then setting it up.
 We need electrical wiring put in place to support air conditioning and the new furnace that was donated.
 During the summer months it can get to better than 110 degree's inside.
 It's going to be a very cold winter for the kitties without the furnace being hooked up.
-We need a new back door.
-Donations of "materials" is also gratefully accepted.
+We need some "hands" to get this done.

 Give yourself a WarmFuzzy and Make A Tax Deductible Donation To WarmFuzzy's today

 If you are have trouble using the Paypal Link go to http://www.paypal.com and use the email